neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/02.png)

 This will take you to the Neo4j Aura marketplace listing.
-Click on the "Subscribe" button.
+- If you see a "Subscribe" button on this step, click it and continue.
+- If you see "Manage on Provider", you can skip ahead 3 steps and continue from there.

 ![](images/03.png)